Patriots fans dismiss team's off-field woes

 When asked about team owner Robert Kraft, who was charged in February with pending charges of paying for sex acts at a South Florida massage parlor, Sylvia said his legal troubles should not affect the team.
 “He’s not playing; he’s just the owner,” he said.

 Kraft pleaded not guilty to two charges of soliciting prostitution.
-Police in Jupiter, Florida, say they have video surveillance of Kraft engaging in sex acts on two different occasions at a massage parlor.
+Police in Jupiter, Fla., say they have video surveillance of Kraft engaging in sex acts on two different occasions at a massage parlor.

 In March, Kraft issued a statement that read in part: “I am truly sorry.
 I know I have hurt and disappointed my family, my close friends, my co-workers, our fans and many others who rightfully hold me to a higher standard.”
 Kraft was in the owner’s box at Thursday night’s game.